-This article offers some advice with troubleshooting OAuth 2 SSO connections.
-Vanilla provides a standard OAuth 2 addon for most OAuth 2.0 based SSO, but also offers customizations as a service.
-Most of this article assumes the the standard OAuth 2 addon, but much of the advice here also applies to custom OAuth addons too.
+- Higher Logic Vanilla (Vanilla) provides a standard OAuth 2 addon for most OAuth 2.0 based SSO, but also offers customizations as a service.
+Most of this article assumes the standard OAuth 2 addon, but much of the advice also applies to custom OAuth addons.

-The Basic OAuth 2.0 Flow
+The basic OAuth 2.0 flow

 Leg 1: Vanilla redirects to your authenticate URL